-All Federal agencies are required by 31 U.S.C. §1552(a) to close fixed year appropriation accounts and cancel any remaining balances by September 30 of the fifth fiscal year after the year of availability.
-In order for the NIH to meet its obligation to close these accounts and cancel any remaining balances by September 30, recipients must report disbursements on the quarterly cash transaction report (using the FFR) no later than June 30 of the fifth fiscal year after the year of availability.
+All Federal agencies are required by 31 U.S.C. §1552(a) to close fixed year appropriation accounts and cancel any remaining balances by September 30 of the fifth fiscal year after the year of availability, unless otherwise authorized by Congress.
+In order for NIH to meet its obligation to close these accounts and cancel any remaining balances by September 30th, recipients must report disbursements on the quarterly cash transaction report (using the FFR) no later than August 31st of the fifth fiscal year after the year of availability.
 At the end of five years, the funds are cancelled and returned to the Treasury.
 This provision may limit the availability of funds for carryover.